BuilderIO/builder/README.md

 </p>
 <br />
 <h3 align="center">
-  Drag and drop page builder and CMS for React, Vue, Angular, and more
+  Drag and drop Visual CMS for React, Vue, Angular, and more
 </h3>
 <p align="center">
   Integrate with any site or app.
 Drag and drop with the components already in your codebase.